ComfyCon-AU/april_2024/content/english/cfp/_index.md

 But if you have something to talk about we'll (most likely) be happy to host you!

-We aim to have a casual conference, with people talking about things that interest them and the rest of the community.
+ComfyCon AU aims to be a casual conference, with people talking about things that interest them and the rest of the community.
 You can be at home, in your pyjamas, drinking a beer, and we'll take you.

-All talk submissions are reviewed by the organisers before selection.
+When a CFP is open, talk submissions are reviewed by the organisers before selection.
 There is no double blind randomised selection, we just pick the talks that sound good.
 We may contact you for more details.

 #### Please note: